-The Heart of England School is a popular mixed 11-18 comprehensive school of 1200 pupils with a current Sixth Form of 179 students.
+The Heart of England School is a popular mixed 11-18 comprehensive school of 1200 pupils with a current Sixth Form of 183 students.
 The school serves pupils from a wide geographical catchment area, a high proportion of whom enjoy considerable success at GCSE.
 The school believes in ‘creating futures’ and works hard to ensure that students are prepared for life beyond the school gates.

-Students select from a broad range of A Level courses and the nine remaining phase 2 subjects on enrolment, exceeding national averages for the level of progress they make by the end of their time in the sixth form.
+Students select from a broad range of A Level courses on enrolment, exceeding national averages for the level of progress they make by the end of their time in the sixth form.

 Students are able to select from the following subjects: